spemer/spemer.github.io/_posts/2021-09-17-set-favicons-with-javascript.markdown

 ];
 ```

-And, we’re gonna use this array with for loop to apply it to our code above.
+And we’re going to use this array with for loop to apply it to our code above.

 ```javascript
 function setFavicons(favImg) {